Teen cutting is no joke and can be scary. For parents, discovering a cutting addiction is often shocking.

 Cutting and Addiction

 Cutting may start as an isolated event, but it can progress just like an addiction.
-The adolescent brain likes to make quick connections, and it tends to remember when something caused significant relief.
+The adolescent brain likes to make quick connections.
+And it tends to remember when something caused significant relief.
 If the teen feels terrible and dejected and then feels much better after cutting, the brain may remember this sensation.
 When the tension begins to mount once more, the brain may call out for the teen to engage in cutting, to make the pain stop.

 As the person cuts, the brain releases dopamine, which is often called the “feel-good” chemical.
 It’s a powerful sensation, and some teens become hooked on the dopamine rush that cutting brings.
 The more they cut, and the stronger rush they feel, the more likely they may be to cut again.
-It’s the same pathway that springs to life in addictions to drugs like heroin and cocaine, and it can be tough to conquer without help.
+It’s the same pathway that springs to life in addictions to drugs like heroin and cocaine, and it can be tough to conquer without professional help.

 What to Watch For

 Many teens who cut consider it a private activity, and they may go to great lengths to keep it hidden.
-These teens aren’t likely to cut themselves in front of their parents, but there are still some warning signs that can indicate that cutting is a problem for that teen.
+These teens aren’t likely to cut themselves in front of their parents.
+But there are still some warning signs that can indicate that cutting is a problem for that teen.

 According to the American Association for Marriage and Family Therapy, teens who cut may: